-There will be extended curfew for various occasions approved by the Dean of Students.
+There will be an extended curfew for various occasions approved by the Dean of Students.
 An Extended Curfew Event form may be submitted through formstack.
-All requests must be submitted 48 hours in advance in order to receive approval from the Office of Student Development.
+All requests must be submitted 48 hours in advance to receive approval from the Office of Student Development.

-Students arriving after curfew must sign in with Security in order to be escorted to the Residence Hall.
 Only authorized personnel (Security Officers or Resident Assistants) may admit students into the Residence Hall after curfew.
-After curfew, students should not place or receive calls in the stairwell except in emergency situations.
+After curfew, students should not place or receive calls in the stairwell or student lounges except in emergencies.